ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-taylor-series.md

 $$\sum_{n=0}^\infty \frac{f^{(n)}(0)}{n!}x^n=f(0)+f'(0)x+\frac{f''(0)}{2!}x^2+\cdots$$

 ## Analytic Functions
-An function is **analytic** on some interval (or disc for the complex plane) when it equals its Taylor series on that interval:
+An function $f$ is **analytic** on some interval (or disc for the complex plane) when it equals its Taylor series on that interval:

 $$f(x)=\sum_{n=0}^\infty \frac{f^{(n)}(a)}{n!}(x-a)^n$$

 When a function is analytic on the entire complex plane it is called **entire**.
-Also it is important to note that while all analytic functions are smooth, the converse is not true.
-There are functions that can be infinitely differentiable yet are not equal to their Taylor series.
+Also, it is important to note that while all analytic functions are smooth, the converse is not true.
+There exist functions that are infinitely differentiable yet don't equal their Taylor series.

 That said, most of the elementary functions we use in day to day mathematical parlance (i.e. $\tanh x$, $\log x$, $\sqrt x$, etc.) are analytic in some capacity if not entire.